What exactly is Glycolic Acid (GA) and what does it do for your skin?

 Why am I a fan of GA?

 Yes!
-GA’s have the ability to superficially exfoliate the skin, but can also work deeper to strength the deeper layers of the skin, including supporting collagen production.
+GA’s have the ability to superficially exfoliate the skin, but can also work deeper to strengthen the deeper layers of the skin, including supporting collagen production.
 GA is great to peel off the superficial dead skin cells, which inherently leads to a brighter and more even skin tone and texture.
 I personally appreciate that it’s effective as a wash and as pads, so you can incorporate it into your routine in different ways.
 GA chemical peels are another amazing way to tone, brighten, exfoliate, and give a globally brighter look to your complexion.
 They have been shown to help with hyperpigmentation from melasma and to soften acne scars.

 How should you incorporate GA into your skincare routine?
 Is there a particular age you should start using this ingredient?

-You can incorporate GA into your routine as both chemical peels and at home GA products, such as face washes and skincare pads.
+You can incorporate GA into your routine as both chemical peels and at-home GA products, such as face washes and skincare pads.
 The heavier concentrations can cause some irritation, so I recommend beginning with every third night.
 You can use it morning or night, but I recommend sticking to one or the other, not both, to avoid excessive irritation and dryness.

 There is no “golden” age to start, and everyone has different skincare needs.
 However, at younger ages, incorporating a glycolic cream or lotion into your skincare regimen can be beneficial in the winter months.
 Glycolic acid can be used to soften that “fish scale” appearance of the lower legs and accelerate exfoliation of those “stuck on skin cells,” while also softening and moisturizing.